-In terms of the target needs, the students are expected to be able to communicate in English orally.
-In terms of the learning needs, the students like...
+In terms of the target needs, the students are expected to be able to communicate in English either orally or in written form, especially in themes related to religious matters.
+In terms of the learning needs, the students like to learn texts containing themes related to religious matters and commonly used English expressions.
 The students also like to have various activities and settings in practicing the language.